alabamenhu/LanguageTag/README.md

 # Create a new LanguageTag from a string
 LanguageTag.new: 'en-US';
 ```

-Note that language tags are canonicalized upon creation.
-This is done in accordance with BCP 47, RFC 6067, RFC 6497, and TR 35 and helps to guarantee value typing mechanics.

 ## Which to `use`
 Most of the time, `use Intl::LanguageTag` is what you will want (the BCP-47 tag type is set as the default for a reason).